 Web-based “marketplace” matching surplus food with qualified charities working with the needy.

-Jane Wilson, Reset Foundation
+Jane Mitchell, Reset Foundation

 Empowering incarcerated young adults to succeed professionally and personally.